scala-steward/connect-rpc-scala/README.md

 )
 ```

-Netty frontend (server only, no client support yet) can be installed with SBT:
+Netty frontend (server only, no client support yet) can be installed by adding the following dependency:

 ```scala
 libraryDependencies ++= Seq(